Chris Porter's family

 - Reynold's map of modern London from 1859

 - excellent map of London in 1859, with zooming to

 in the London of a former age, showing whereabouts the streets were

 located - in general terms.
-Useful for reference - but don't even think
+Useful for reference - but only part of the alphabet is currently covered

 Alan Godfrey maps

 - the definitive list of reprinted old Ordnance

 Survey maps produced by this fine company - they are currently being produced at the rate